lingtalfi/PermsHiker/README.md

 2016-06-16

-PermsHiker migrates permissions from a server to another.
+PermsHiker helps migrating permissions from a server to another.

 PermsHiker can be installed as a [planet](https://github.com/lingtalfi/Observer/blob/master/article/article.planetReference.eng.md).